You probably know that your employer can pay into your pension if you belong to a workplace pension scheme.

 It could be your husband, wife, civil partner, partner, or just a (generous!) friend or family member.
-Find out how it works.
+Here, we explain how it works.

 Can my husband or wife pay into my pension?